1.3.2 Roles and Dialects

 Figure 2: RPC over HTTP v2 roles

 The roles defined herein are preserved even when the inbound proxy and outbound proxy roles run on the same network node.
 However, this protocol does not assume that the inbound proxy and outbound proxy reside on the same network node.
-Load balancing and clustering technologies, among others, may cause the inbound proxy and outbound proxy to run on different network nodes.<1>
+Load balancing and clustering technologies, among others, might cause the inbound proxy and outbound proxy to run on different network nodes.<1>

 An RPC over HTTP proxy that only supports RPC over HTTP v2 cannot interoperate with an RPC over HTTP v1 client or an RPC over HTTP v1 server.